kavyabuvarma/fwt2delimited/README.md

 (ii) convert an FWT file to delimited file

 #### Assumptions
+1. The specification file is valid :
-1. The values for the keys "FixedWidthEncoding" and "DelimitedEncoding" in specification will be valid Python 3 Codecs
+   - the values for the keys "FixedWidthEncoding" and "DelimitedEncoding" in specification will be valid Python 3 Codecs
+   - the number of column names and lengths are matching, no duplicate column names
+2. The FWT file with additional columns are valid - only the columns in specification are considered for conversion.
+3. A valid delimiter is used - no limitation on the value for delimiter.
 ### Run

 #### Setup :